 We are poised to direct U.S. military forces to help a nation in the aftermath of a disaster.
-Any such mission is in support of U.S. Agency for International Development/Office of U.S Foreign Disaster Assistance (USAID/OFDA), which serves as the lead U.S. federal agency for foreign disaster relief efforts.
+Any such mission is in support of U.S. Agency for International Development’s Bureau for Humanitarian Assistance, which serves as the lead U.S. federal agency for foreign disaster relief efforts.

 Support must be requested by the host nation.
-Under our direction, U.S. military forces support the comprehensive U.S. government disaster response approach led by USAID/OFDA.
+Under our direction, U.S. military forces support the comprehensive U.S. government disaster response approach led by USAID/BHA.

 U.S. forces have helped partner nations in dire need numerous times.
 The most significant recent operation was in Haiti after Hurricane Matthew stuck the nation in October 2016.
 U.S. military forces under Joint Task Force-Matthew supported the critical, early stages of U.S. disaster assistance to Haiti led by USAID.
 U.S. military forces delivered more than 600,000 pounds of aid to areas devastated by Hurricane Matthew.